christophkogler/as_rpg/readme.md

 <br>
 <br>
 Currently, it:
+ - Uses an SQL database to hold players, player_skills, and skills tables.
- - Persistently tracks each player's stats (kills, skills, experience)
+ - Persistently tracks each player's stats (kills, experience).
- - Skeleton of a few dummy skills that do nothing.
+ - Automatically implements a few dummy skills that do nothing.
  - Doubles the autogun and prototype rifle's damage.
  - Adds multiple commands!
     - Adds a command to let players see their current kill count.